sstok/park-manager/src/Bundle/ServiceBusPolicyGuardBundle/README.md

 License
 -------

-All contents of this package are subject to the terms of the [Mozilla Public License, v.
-2.0](LICENSE).
+All contents of this package are part of the [Park-Manager](https://www.park-manager.com) framework, and are released under the [MIT license](LICENSE).
-If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/.